Field theory (sociology): Construction

-Fields are constructed according to underlying nomos, fundamental principles of "vision and division" (the division between mind and body for example, or male and female), or organizing "laws" of experience that govern practices and experiences within a field.
-The nomos underlying one field is often irreducible to those underlying another, as in the noted disparity between the nomos of the aesthetic field that values cultural capital and in some sense discourages economic capital, and that of the economic field which values economic capital.
+Fields are constructed according to underlying nomoi, fundamental principles of "vision and division" (for example, the division between mind and body or male and female), or organizing "laws" of experience that govern practices and experiences within a field.
+The nomos underlying one field is often irreducible to that underlying another, as in the noted disparity between the nomos of the aesthetic field that values cultural capital and in some sense discourages economic capital, and that of the economic field which values economic capital.
 Agents subscribe to a particular field not by way of explicit contract, but by their practical acknowledgement of the stakes, implicit in the very "playing of the game."

 This acknowledgement of the stakes of the field and the acquiring of interests and investments prescribed by the field is termed "social illusion" or "illusio".